jetbrains-academy/CppBasics/ObjectOrientedProgramming/ClassesAndObjects/Introduction/task4.md

 You need to guarantee the invariant of the `Scene` class we discussed above — the objects of the scene should remain within its borders.

-In order to implement these methods, you have to use corresponding methods of the `GameObject` class, as well as another method the `Scene` class — the `fitInto` method.
+To implement these methods, you have to use corresponding methods of the `GameObject` class, as well as another method the `Scene` class — the `fitInto` method.
 This method adjusts the position of an object to fit into the `Scene` borders.